services

 For 15 guests and up, please also submit a rental request for the MCC Prayer Hall or Conference Room for a private ceremony.
 Facility Rental page

-So that Qari Amar can review and resolve any potential issues prior to the Nikkah, please upload a completed Nikkah Form.
-Please bring this completed MCC Nikkah Contract with you on your Nikkah day.
+So that Qari Amar can review and resolve any potential issues prior to the Nikkah, please upload the completed Nikkah Form above.
+Please also bring this MCC Nikkah Contract with you on your Nikkah day.
+Qari Amar and the witnesses will sign the document after the ceremony.

 If you are requesting Qari Amar performs a Shahadah (Declaration of Faith) for the bride or groom prior to the Nikkah, please note the request in the comment section below.